cwhitson97/WeatherApp/README.md

 __Linete Estrada's Accomplishments:__

 Succesfully improved the GUI to give it a cleaner/more professional look and updated the builder to access the correct files.
 This can be shown in the main.py file and the 'kv' files.

+__Kristopher Wilkins's Accomplishments:__

+Completed the UML diagram using the code provided by team membes on the master branch, also helped create and format the standard documentation